SamirVarma01/Game-Theory-in-Pokemon/README.md

 - C++ compiler (for building C++ components)
 - Visual Studio 2022 (for C# development)

+Please ensure that you have the Pokemon Showdown GitHub repository (https://github.com/smogon/pokemon-showdown) cloned onto your device for hosting local servers.
+If you would like to test the bot on the official showdown server, you can alter the server configuration accordingly.
+However, it is recommended to train on a local server.

 ### Python Environment Setup
 ```bash
 # Create and activate virtual environment